 Step Two: Bake Butternut Squash

 The secret to perfectly baked butternut squash is roasting cut side down in the water.
 The water will keep the flesh of the squash moist and tender.
 It is something my grandpa showed me years ago, and to this day, I have found it the best method for baking whole squash.

 Step Three: Prepare Filling

-- Carefully scoop out a portion of the 2nd half, leaving a 1-inch border around the edges of the squash.
+- For the remaining half, very carefully scoop out a portion of the flesh, leaving a ½-inch border around the edges of the squash.
 You will use this half to re-stuff and re-bake so you want it to stay together for presentation.